orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

 * (2) D12 uses Python 3.11 for ROCm support
 * (3) F41, F42 uses Python 3.13 for ROCm support
 * (4) Backporting security patches is likely to be incomplete.
 No hardened ebuilds will be provided.
-You must either keep a local fork or add per-package CFLAGS for UI toolkit packages that have a password UI widget, or process untrusted data, or process sensitive data.
+You must either keep a local fork or add per-package hardening CFLAGS (e.g. Retpoline, CET) for UI toolkit packages that have a password UI widget, or process untrusted data, or process sensitive data.

 Gentoo Prefix is not supported and deprecated on this overlay.